- Elgar original reference

 Chapter 3: Entrepreneurship and Rent-Seeking Behavior

-Marcus Dejardin Entrepreneurship is now pervasively recognized in economic theory for its contribution in carrying innovation into the economic process and, consequently, in feeding economic growth (Aghion and Howitt, 1992; Carree and Thurik, 2003).
+3 Entrepreneurship and rent-seeking behavior Marcus Dejardin Entrepreneurship is now pervasively recognized in economic theory for its contribution in carrying innovation into the economic process and, consequently, in feeding economic growth (Aghion and Howitt, 1992; Carree and Thurik, 2003).
 Ceteris paribus, different entrepreneurial endowments may explain different rhythms of growth between nations.
 Among the theoretical discussions of the several conditions entering the ceteris paribus assumption, one appears tremendously fruitful.
 It relates to the allocation of entrepreneurial resources between more or less socially productive activities.
 All activities in a maximizing economy are not equally conducive to production and economic growth.
 Some can even affect growth negatively.
 The idea is linked with the concept of rentseeking behavior.
 The connections between entrepreneurship and rent-seeking behavior constitute the topic of this chapter.
 Having defined the general framework and employed concepts, we shall discuss the allocation of entrepreneurs between different types of economic projects (in other words, between innovative entrepreneurship and rent-seeking), as well as the explicative factors of this allocation.
 A dynamic set-up follows where interactions between project categories and relations to growth are scanned.
 We conclude by briefly examining some policy implications.
 INTRODUCING ENTREPRENEURSHIP AND RENT-SEEKING BEHAVIOR Assuming that the individual arbitrage between different remunerative occupations ends up, in all cases, in the development of socially productive activities, the economy is sketched as a strict income economy.
 Maximizing individuals exploit their skills as best they can.
 Moreover, in a perfectly competitive economy, private and social benefits coincide.
-Now, let us introduce an activity that is remunerated by transfers....
+Now, let us introduce an activity...

 You are not authenticated to view the full text of this chapter or article.